oelarnes/spells/README.md

 ## CLI

 Spells includes a command-line interface `spells` to manage your external data files and local cache.
 Spells will download files to an appropriate file location on your system, typically `~/.local/share/spells` on Unix-like platforms and `C:\Users\{Username}\AppData\Local\Spells` on Windows.
 If you like, create an environment variable `SPELLS_DATA_HOME` in your shell profile or virtual environment to specify the target directory for your files.
-For details on the usage of `spells`, make sure Spells in installed in your environment using pip or a package manager, and type `spells help` into your shell.
+To use `spells`, make sure Spells in installed in your environment using pip or a package manager, and type `spells help` into your shell, or dive in with `spells add DSK` or your favorite set.

 # Roadmap to 1.0